whatmakeart/whatmakeart.github.io/content/courses/modeling-and-fabrication/2026-spring/12-cnc-design-and-modeling/11-04-cnc-and-3d-print-project-fabricated-assignment.md

 - Minimum of 1 contour or through cut
 - Minimum of 2 pieces cut from CNC
 - Create a joint or connection between the 3D print and the CNC milled piece(s)

-[Example CNC Fusion 360 File](2025-Basic-CNC-Project.f3d) that can be used for your project.

 ## Assignment Overview